How to repair peeling or flaking leather?

 Option 1: Stain the Fabric

-Peel and scrape away all the unstable polyurethane ‘skin’, and stain the exposed fabric with one of our water-based paints.
+Peel and scrape away as much of the unstable polyurethane ‘skin’ as possible, and stain the exposed fabric with one of our water-based paints.

 Shop our Products